TRIQS/nda/doc/ex3.md

 }
 ```

-@subsection ex3_p1 Assigning a scalar to an array
+@section ex3_p1 Assigning a scalar to an array

 The simplest way to initialize an array is to assign a scalar to it: